krother/training_and_teaching_methods/troubleshooting/passive.md

 * draw a super nice poster
 * address all senses
 * sweets etc
-* do a small physical exercise / energizer
+* do a small physical exercise / energizer after the break

 ## If single participants refuse to participate